RichardBean/LatinSquares/README.md

 References

-Richard Bean and E. S. Mahmoodian, A new bound on the size of the largest critical set in a Latin square, arXiv:math/0107159 [math.CO], 2001.
+Richard Bean and E. S. Mahmoodian, [A new bound on the size of the largest critical set in a Latin square](https://arxiv.org/abs/math/0107159) arXiv:math/0107159 [math.CO], 2001.

 C. Fu, H. Fu and W. Liao, A new construction for a critical set in special Latin squares, Proceedings of the Twenty-sixth Southeastern International Conference on Combinatorics, Graph Theory and Computing (Boca Raton, Florida, 1995), Congressus Numerantium, Vol. 110 (1995), pp. 161-166.